Support Us Button Widget

 The Chattanooga Library offers way more than just books.
 Here are five things without covers we think are worth checking out this season.

-A sign reading "the public library" in front of various downtown buildings, with a book fountain off to the side.
+A sign reading "the public library" in front of various downtown buildings, with a fountain shaped like a stack of books off to the side.

 Did you know that you can check out a zoo pass at all library locations?